kianfattahy/Automated-iMessage/README.md

 # iMessage Automation Tool

 ## Overview
-The iMessage Automation Tool is designed to facilitate the automatic sending of iMessages from your device.
+This iMessage Automation Tool is designed to facilitate the automatic sending of iMessages from your device.
 Whether you want to send a daily joke to a friend, remind someone of a task at fixed intervals, or even flood their iMessages with lines from their favorite movie, this tool has you covered.

 ## Features